Baby Monitor, Sleep Analytics, and More

 For the first year, they provide free access to their premium features, which includes up to thirty days of analytics and memories, as well as playback video downloads.
 After the free access ends, it will run you about $8 per month.
 Without premium, you still have access to the data – you just can’t go back as far.

 Another feature with the Plus is the smart home integration with Google and Amazon devices.
 While it’s cool, it is buggy and doesn’t always work and for our style, it’s not something that we use too often.
 We tend to stick with the app on our phones, but I understand how some parents find value in it if they view the feed for longer periods of time.

 Lullabies and white noise are becoming a lot more common with smart baby monitor options, as they try to offer an all-in-one solution or parents, but for me, it’s not paricuarly valuable.
 For sounds and noises, we used the Hatch Rest.
 It just delivers more for us.
 It’s good to note that they stepped up the speakers for onboard lullabies and sounds.
 It’s important to note that when this feature is activated, it pauses cry alerts.
 But the good thing is that you do still have the background audio monitoring enabled, so you can hear the baby crying.

 This is legitimately one of the bets monitors you can buy.
 Personally we’re still in the Nanit ecosystem and don’t plan on making the switch, however this is solid alternative that may cost you less in the long run.
 If breathing monitoring isn’t something that piques your interest, Cubo is a great buy.

-In the case that you do want to run with Cubom use the code “CUBOVERB” to get $10 off.
+In the case that you do want to run with Cubo use this link the code “CUBOVERB” to get $10 off.